Five big banks face criminal charges and $5 billion bill over FX rigging

 The timing of a settlement could still slip if there is a last minute hitch.

-Some authorities will continue to look at whether computer programs used in trading platforms could have rigged forex prices, which is likely to be excluded from Wednesday’s deal.
+Some authorities will continue to look at whether computer programmes used in trading platforms could have rigged forex prices, which is likely to be excluded from Wednesday’s deal.

 By Reuters reporters in London, Zurich, New York and Washington, D.C.
 Editing by Jane Merriman